ByLaws of Carteret County Democratic Women

 Section 2

-It shall have general supervision of the affairs of the organization between meetings of the Board and Business meetings of the organization.
+It shall have general supervision of the affairs of the organization between meetings of the

 Section 3